McKinney Apex Centre is McKinney’s New Aquatics and Fitness Facility

-In the heavily regulated world of real estate, it can be difficult for an agent to offer a performance guarantee.
+In the heavily regulated world of real estate, it is almost impossible for an agent to offer a performance guarantee.
 If your agent does not have a guarantee, it does not mean they are not committed to high standards.
 Typically, he or she will verbally outline what you can expect from their performance.
-Keller Williams Realty understands the importance of win-win business relationships: the agent does not benefit if the client does not also benefit.
+Keller Williams Realty Allen understands the importance of win-win business relationships: the agent does not benefit if the client does not also benefit.

 In many areas, the seller pays all agent commissions.
 Some agents charge other administrative or special service fees that are charged to clients, regardless of whether they are buying or selling.
 Be aware of the big picture prior to signing any agreements.
 Furthermore, ask for an estimate of costs from any agent you contemplate employing.

 How would you develop pricing strategies for our home?